Environment

 To know more

-What's important in the energy transition is not only to consider pollution at the point of use, but also the product's TCO.
-Its complete production, use and recycling cycle must be considered when choosing a sustainable solution.
+What's important in the energy transition is to consider not only pollution at the point of use but also the total cost of ownership (TCO) of the product.
+Its entire production, use, and recycling cycle must be taken into account when choosing a sustainable solution.

-It depends on usage, range, top speed, cruising speed, desired energy consumption, and many other technical criteria.
+It depends on the use, the range, the top speed, the cruising speed, the desired energy consumption, and many other technical criteria.

-And what's the point of reducing the use of diesel engines ?
+And what is the point of reducing the use of diesel engines?

-To reduce your carbon footprint, limit fossil fuel extraction, preserve marine flora and fauna by reducing water pollution, and improve air quality.
+To reduce your carbon footprint, restrict the extraction of fossil fuels, preserve marine fauna and flora by polluting the waters less, and improve air quality.

 Propulsion, but not only...

-Everyone agrees that the most eco-responsible energy for sailing is the wind.
+Unanimously, the most eco-friendly energy for sailing is wind.

-However, there are many situations in which it is not possible to have sails or to use them, such as in port.
+However, in several situations, it is not feasible to have sails or to use them, such as in port for example.

-The propulsion of a boat, whether sail- or motor-powered, can be modified and/or replaced by a more sustainable one, in order to reduce pollution.
+The propulsion of a boat, whether sail or motor, can be modified and/or replaced with a more sustainable one in order to pollute less.

-But on larger vessels such as yachts, there is a significant consumption of energy for life on board (lighting, living areas, electronic devices, etc.).
+But, on larger ships like yachts, there is significant energy consumption for life on board (lighting, living areas, electronic devices, etc.).

-And for this part too, it's possible to opt for more eco-responsible generators.
+And for this part too, it is possible to opt for more eco-friendly generators.

 Did you know ?

-By 2020 in France, there will be 300 anchorage and light equipment zones (ZMEL) across the country to reduce the number of anchorages.
+In 2020 in France, there were 300 light mooring and equipment zones (ZMEL) to reduce the number of anchor moorings.

 In port and at sea